 Maybe you woke up today as the first day of daylight savings and decided to get back to running.
 Dedicated runners know a lot about time management and hard work.
 In order to fit a bunch of quality runs into their schedule, they have to rely on a Calendar to make the time.
 Their dedication to the sport is admirable and comes with many lessons that can be implemented even by non-runners.
-Here are six things runners will tell you to add to your online Calendar.
+Here are six things runners will tell you to add to an online Calendar like ClickUp Calendar or AnyDo Calendar.

 Ready to learn from this eccentric group of athletes?
 Here are a few of the lessons they can teach you about using your online calendar for time management: